Lake Titicaca Travel Guide

 Best time to visit

 The heavy rains of summer abate in April, and the region starts to take on a hue of dazzling green.
-This inspires the increase of tourism, which reaches its height between June and August, coinciding with the southern hemisphere’s midwinter.
+This inspires the increase of tourism, which reaches its height between June and August, coinciding with the northern hemisphere’s summer vacations and the southern hemisphere’s midwinter.

 Temperatures in/around Lake Titicaca during this time reach average daytime highs of 65°F, which is slightly warmer than in the wet season.
-However, it gets far colder at night, with temperatures dropping to mean daily lows of just 19°F during July.
+However, it gets far colder at night, with nighttime temps dropping to average daily lows of just 19°F during July.

 In general, this season is great for hiking, taking photos, and exploring Late Titicaca’s villages and communities rain-free.